Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah, that stops you getting sick.

-You get sick of what?
+You get sick at what?

-I don't know, I'm not drawing any conclusions, I'm just giving you the raw data.
+I don't know.
+I'm not drawing any conclusion.

 Let the listener note that he pointed at Jess, not me.